Choosing a Star Tracker for Astrophotography

 This camera mount was designed for wide-field nightscape images using a DSLR camera and lens.
 Many people have had great success using the SkyTracker with an ultra-wide-angle lens like the Rokinon 14mm F/2.8, all the way up to some heavier glass such as the Rokinon 135mm F/2.

-It’s the most affordable star tracker I’ve used, and it has delivered exceptional results using a number of different camera lenses.
+It’s the most affordable star tracker I’ve used, and it has delivered exceptional results using several different camera lenses.
 One such instance was the time I used the SkyTracker Pro with my Canon EF 24-105mm F/4L Lens to shoot Mars and the Pleiades star cluster in the same frame.

 The Planet Mars alongside the Pleiades Star Cluster. iOptron SkyTracker Pro and 24-105mm lens @ 105mm.